NCAA tournament bubble watch: Can Northern Iowa get an at-large?

 TOP 9: Houston (NBC: 8)

-WICHITA STATE (NET: 49, NBC: First four out): Wichita State lost at Memphis (60) on Thursday in what might have been a play-out game.
-The Shockers are 22-8 on the season, but they only have a pair of low-end Quad 1 road wins, wins over VCU (61) and Oklahoma (46) at home, and they don’t have any truly terrible losses, but with just a single top 50 win on the season, I think the Shockers are going to have an uncomfortable Selection Sunday.
+WICHITA STATE (NET: 49, NBC: First four out): The Shockers closed out the regular season with a win, picking off Tulsa (76) at home by 22 points.
+Wichita State is now 23-8 on the season, but they only have a pair of low-end Quad 1 road wins, Quad 2 wins over VCU (61) and Oklahoma (46) at home.
+They don’t have any truly terrible losses, but with just a single top 50 win on the season, I think the Shockers are going to have an uncomfortable Selection Sunday.
 The fact that they are 9-8 against the top two Quads without a bad loss is something of a saving grace at this point.
+I think they need to win a couple of games in the AAC tournament, but I do not see a way that they can get to Selection Sunday feeling comfortable.

-CINCINNATI (NET: 53, NBC: First four out): The Bearcats dodged a bullet by erasing a 13 point deficit to beat South Florida (121) on the road.
+CINCINNATI (NET: 53, NBC: First four out): The Bearcats erased a big second half deficit and won on a tip-in at the buzzer at home against Temple (116) on Saturday, a bucket that saved their chances of actually getting into the NCAA tournament.
 Cincinnati has a pair of Quad 1 wins — Houston (19) at home and Wichita State (45) on the road — and a 9-6 record against the top two Quads.
 But they have also lost four Quad 3 games.
 They are going to have a sweat on Selection Sunday barring a win over Houston during the AAC tournament.

 ATLANTIC 10 BUBBLE WATCH